vdhamer/Photo-Club-Hub/.github/README.md

   - Syntactically either can be omitted, but then you wouldn't have photo clubs or museums in the app.
     - When loaded into the app's internal database, `clubs` and `museums` determine the `OrganizationType` (`club` or `museum`) of each `Organization` object.
 This is among others used to determine which marker type to display on a map.
 - `town` can be a city (London) or smaller locality (Land's End)
   - `town` is _not_ directy visible in the user interface, although it may look that way.
 The user interface displays a language-localized name generated using the `coordinates`.
 This so-called `localizedTown` may contain the same string as `town`, or be a translation of `town`, or may even hold larger or smaller administrative entity.
 The file's `town` field is used to ensure that there is a unique ID for a club or museum.
-So `Fotoclub Lucifer` in `Vessem` would be considered unrelated to a `Fotoclub Lucifer` in `Eersel`.
-The `town` field also serves to document the record in the `root.level1.json` file: it is clearer to say "Victoria and Albert Museum (London)" than to say just "Victoria and Albert Museum" and leave you to determine the location using its `coordinates`.
+So `Fotoclub Lucifer` in `Vessem` would be considered a different club to `Fotoclub Lucifer` in nearby `Eersel`.
+The `town` field also serves to document the record in its Level 1 file: it is clearer to say "Victoria and Albert Museum (London)" than to say just "Victoria and Albert Museum" and leave you to guess the location or look up its `coordinates`.
     - Similarly, the user interface can display a computed `localizedCountry` name that is automatically generated using the provided `coordinates`.
 The Level 1 data thus does not need or include a `country` attribute.
 This is convenient because country names commonly get translated into local languages (`Italia`, `Italy`, `İtalya`, etc.).
 - `town` and `fullName` together serve to identify clubs or museums.
   - It is thus possible to have two clubs with the same name in different cities.
 Two separate clubs or museums with an identical name in the same town would be confusing, and would be treated as a single entity by the app until the data about the original `town` /` fullname` combination is removed from the in-device database.
 Removal of obsolete `Organization` records is unfortunately not done automatically yet.